 - Presenters and attendees are subscribed to a CRO business e-list, firstname.lastname@example.org

-- ALA currently provides support for all state chapters (and DC) to set up their own Capwiz Legislative Action Center and participate in the Capwiz affiliate program.
-(Capwiz•XC is Capitol Advantage's leading online legislation and advocacy tool that continues to help ALA, chapters, and Ilovelibraries send constituent messages to congressional and state legislators.)
+- ALA currently provides support for all state chapters (and DC) to set up their own Engage Legislative Action Center and participate in the Engage affiliate program.
+(CQRC Engage is a comprehensive advocacy and engagement platform that continues to help ALA, chapters, and Ilovelibraries send constituent messages to congressional and state legislators.)

-- Chapter Capwiz contacts and others interested in the program are able to meet at each ALA Midwinter Meeting and Annual Conference.
+- Chapter Engage contacts and others interested in the program are able to meet at each ALA Midwinter Meeting and Annual Conference.
 (See Select ALA Midwinter Meeting and Annual Conference Schedule for Chapters)

-- To take action on federal legislation affecting libraries and to take action for libraries in your state via Capwiz, visit CRO’s Take Action for Libraries page.
-(The four states not participating in Capwiz link to their legislation and advocacy pages.)
+- To take action on federal legislation affecting libraries and to take action for libraries in your state via Engage, visit CRO’s Take Action for Libraries page.
 See also Save Libraries in Your State (CRO) and I Love Libraries.org.

-- Chapter Capwiz contacts are subscribed to a CRO business e-list, firstname.lastname@example.org
+- Chapter Engage contacts will be subscribed to a CRO business e-list, email@example.com

 International Council of Library Association Executives (ICLAE)